matthias-sattel/laboratorium/lighthouse/webapp/README.md

 (A) Interation into development with local lhci
-(B) Integration into local deployment with local lhci (C) Integration into github pipelin
+(B) Integration into local deployment with local lhci (C) Integration into github pipeline

 ## (A) Integration into development with local lhci